ivan-guerra/programmador.com/content/posts/signing-git-commits-with-gpg.md

 ## Conclusion

-Moral of the story, digital signatures make it easier for others to know it was really you who made that commit.
+Moral of the story, digital signatures make it easier for others to know it was you who made a commit.
 Setting up a GPG key and associating it with your GitHub account takes no more than a few minutes.
-If you want to be sure your good name is not besmirched by some online hooligan, start signing your commits.
+If you want to be sure your good name isn't besmirched by some online hooligan, start signing your commits.

 [1]: https://www.gnupg.org/faq/whats-new-in-2.1.html
 [2]: https://wiki.archlinux.org/title/security#Choosing_secure_passwords